Jessica Simpson Glows In New Selfie As She Reunites With Her Daughters Following Long Work Trip

 “I no longer have time to wash and moisturize my face both morning and night.
 I just do everything after I put the kids to bed.
 It’s the only way to keep crayons and fingerprints off my face,” she said in 2015.

-Jessica Simpson’s recent make-up free photos show that she looks her best when she is at home with her family, which also includes husband Eric Johnson and son, Ace Knute, 5.
+Her recent makeup free photos show that she looks her best when she is at home with her family, which also includes husband Eric Johnson and son, Ace Knute, 5.
 Jessica’s natural glow and happiness shine through in her recent pics, and that’s better than getting glammed up for any business trip.